emqx/cloud-docs/en_US/data_integration/dynamodb.md

 The data integration with DynamoDB offers a range of features and benefits tailored to ensure efficient data transmission, storage, and utilization:

-- **Real-time Data Streaming**: EMQX Cloud is built for handling real-time data streams, ensuring efficient and reliable data transmission from source systems to DynamoDB.
+- **Real-time Data Streaming**: EMQX Platform is built for handling real-time data streams, ensuring efficient and reliable data transmission from source systems to DynamoDB.
 It enables organizations to capture and analyze data in real-time, making it ideal for use cases requiring immediate insights and actions.
-- **Flexibility in Data Transformation**: EMQX Cloud provides a powerful SQL-based Rule Engine, allowing organizations to pre-process data before storing it in DynamoDB.
+- **Flexibility in Data Transformation**: EMQX Platform provides a powerful SQL-based Rule Engine, allowing organizations to pre-process data before storing it in DynamoDB.
 It supports various data transformation mechanisms, such as filtering, routing, aggregation, and enrichment, enabling organizations to shape the data according to their needs.
 - **Flexible Data Model**: DynamoDB uses key-value and document data models, suitable for storing and managing structured device events and message data, allowing for easy storage of different MQTT message structures.
-- **Powerful Scalability**: EMQX Cloud offers cluster scalability, capable of seamless horizontal scaling based on device connections and message volume; DynamoDB, requiring no server or infrastructure management, automatically handles underlying resource management and scaling.
+- **Powerful Scalability**: EMQX Platform offers cluster scalability, capable of seamless horizontal scaling based on device connections and message volume; DynamoDB, requiring no server or infrastructure management, automatically handles underlying resource management and scaling.
 The combination of both provides high-performance and highly reliable data storage and scalability.

 ## Before You Start

-This section introduces the preparatory work needed to create DynamoDB Data Integration in EMQX Cloud.
+This section introduces the preparatory work needed to create DynamoDB Data Integration in EMQX Platform.

 ### Prerequisites